 LOUISVILLE, Ky. – As we work to rebuild our economy, one of the most important investments we can make is in economic and financial education programs for ourselves and our children, and it’s never too early to start.

 The volunteers will teach a lesson based on Less Than Zero, a children’s book by Stuart J. Murphy about a penguin who learns how to save money.
-Volunteers from the Louisville Branch, five banks and the Kentucky Department of Financial Institutions will reach 733 students in 32 classrooms in Louisville and Frankfort.
+Volunteers from the Louisville Branch, five banks and the Kentucky Department of Financial Institutions will reach 1,499 students in 64 classrooms in Louisville and Frankfort, Ky.

 Teach Children to Save Day is a national initiative that brings financial institutions and financial literacy organizations together to provide basic personal finance education to elementary school students.

-Media who would like to attend one of the classes at Sanders should contact Ben Jackey, communications specialist at Jefferson County Public Schools, at 502-485-3357 or email@example.com.
+Media who would like to attend one of the classes at Carter should contact Ben Jackey, communications specialist at Jefferson County Public Schools by phone at 502-485-3357 or 502-472-1192, or by email at email@example.com.